A Note on the Reliability of Goal-Oriented Error Estimates for Galerkin Finite Element Methods with Nonlinear Functionals: Discussion

 It is also common, however, in the literature \cite{becker2001optimal, endtmayer2024posteriori}, to carry about linearizations with respect to the exact solution $u$ and derive an error representation that is higher-order than the ones considered in this note.
 This representation contains the primal \emph{and} adjoint residuals as functions of the discretization errors $e:=u-u_h$ and $e^*:=z-z_h$.
 In this context, it is common to approximate the discretization error as $e \approx \uplus-u_h$ and, since one has access to the fine-space primal solution, $\uplus$, it is possible to approximate the adjoint problem by linearizing about the fine-space solution $\uplus$.
 We suggest investigating linearization errors in this setting as an avenue for future work.

 Lastly, we remark that we have observed something similarly akin to a loss of reliability in the context of \emph{nonlinear} variational problems \cite{granzow2023linearization} and not simply within the setting of bilinear forms.
 Further, we numerically observed poor error estimates for \emph{local} quantities of interest (e.g. ones integrated over only a sub-domain), where Galerkin orthogonality does not strictly hold.
+Although Theorems \ref{thm:result1} and \ref{thm:result2} do not strictly assume symmetry of the bilinear form, it is not clear to us that functionals can be constructed so that $J'(u_h;e) = B(e;\varphi_h)$ for non-symmetric bilinear forms.
+It would be interesting to know whether the present analysis could be extended to such a context.
 We leave investigation into both of these matters as an avenue for interesting future work.